quagmt/udecimal/README.md

 func main() {
 	// Create a new decimal number
-	a, _ := udecimal.NewFromFloat64(1.45) // a = 1.45
+	a, _ := udecimal.NewFromFloat64(1.345) // a = 1.345

 	// Rounding
-	fmt.Println(a.RoundBank(1)) // banker's rounding: 1.45 -> 1.4
+	fmt.Println(a.RoundBank(2)) // banker's rounding: 1.345 -> 1.34
+	fmt.Println(a.RoundAwayFromZero(2)) // round away from zero: 1.345 -> 1.35
-	fmt.Println(a.RoundHAZ(1))  // half away from zero: 1.45 -> 1.5
+	fmt.Println(a.RoundHAZ(2))  // half away from zero: 1.45 -> 1.35
-	fmt.Println(a.RoundHTZ(1))  // half towards zero: 1.45 -> 1.4
+	fmt.Println(a.RoundHTZ(2))  // half towards zero: 1.45 -> 1.34
 }
 ```

 ## How it works

 As mentioned above, this library is not always memory allocation free.
-However, those cases where we need to allocate memory are incredily rare.
+However, those cases where we need to allocate memory are incredibly rare.
 To understand why, let's take a look at how the `Decimal` type is implemented.

 The `Decimal` type represents a fixed-point decimal number.
 It consists of three components: sign, coefficient, and prec.
 The number is represented as: